opendatasoft/ods-documentation/source/managing_account/07_managing_identities/managing_identities.rst

 .. admonition:: Prerequisite
    :class: important

-   The Identities tab is only available if SAML or OpenID Connect (OIDC) is activated on the portal.
+   The Identities tab is only available if SAML or OpenID Connect (OIDC) is enabled on the portal.

 From the Identities tab, authenticated users can manage their SAML identities or link their Opendatasoft account to a SAML or an OIDC identity.